Constrained Boundary Labeling: Two is -complete

-Finally, for each clause $C_j$, $1 \leq j \leq M$, we place a gadget at a height $y_j$ consisting of three sites, $d_j^1$, $d_j^2$, and $d_j^3$, and three \candidatesText{}, $c_j^1$, $c_j^2$, and $c_j^3$.
+Finally, for each clause $R_j$, $1 \leq j \leq M$, we place a gadget at a height $y_j$ consisting of three \emph{clause-sites}, $r_j^1$, $r_j^2$, and $r_j^3$, and three \emph{clause-\candidatesText{}}, $c_j^1$,~$c_j^2$, and $c_j^3$.
+Each clause-site represents one of the three variables the clause $R_j$ is composed of.
 The \candidatesText{} are placed at $c_j^1 = (0, y_j)$, $c_j^2 = (x_r, y_j + 4)$, and $c_j^3 = (x_r, y_j + 5)$, i.e., one \candidateText{} is on the left side and two are on the right side of the boundary.
-The sites are placed at $d_j^1 = (x_r / 2 - M + (j - 1), y_j + 1)$, $d_j^2 = (x_r / 2 + (j - 1), y_j + 2)$, and $d_j^3 = (x_r / 2 + M + (j - 1), y_j + 3)$, i.e., vertically between the candidate on the left side and the two \candidatesText{} on the right side of the boundary.
-This guarantees us that for every $1 \leq l \leq 3$, if $d_j^l$ is labeled on the left side of the boundary, then we can still label $d_j^{l'}$, $1 \leq l' \leq 3$, $l \neq l'$, on the right side of the boundary.
-For every variable $x_i$ in the clause, we add an ordering constraint between the respective clause site and $s_i$, which forces the label for $s_i$ to be placed above the label of the clause site.
-As we can see, each clause contributes with three sites and three \candidatesText{} to the size of the instance, which sums up to $3M$ sites and \candidatesText{} for all clauses together.
-As each site in a clause gadget has one ordering constraint with the respective variable site, we also add overall $3M$ ordering constraints.
+The sites are placed at $r_j^1 = (x_r / 2 - M + (j - 1), y_j + 1)$, $r_j^2 = (x_r / 2 + (j - 1), y_j + 2)$, and $r_j^3 = (x_r / 2 + M + (j - 1), y_j + 3)$, i.e., vertically between the candidates.
+This ensures that for every $1 \leq q \leq 3$, if~$r_j^q$ is labeled on the left side of the boundary, then we can still label both $r_j^{p}$, $1 \leq p \leq 3$, $q \neq p$, on the right side of the boundary.
+For every variable $x_i$ in the clause~$R_j$, we add an ordering constraint $s_i \Order r_j^q$ between $s_i$ and the respective clause-site~$r_j^q$ that represents the occurrence of $x_i$ in $R_j$.
+This forces the label for $s_i$ to be placed above the label for $r_j^q$ or on the other side of the boundary.
+Each clause contributes with three sites and three \candidatesText{} to the size of the instance, which sums up to $3M$ sites and \candidatesText{} for all clauses together.
+As each site in a clause gadget has one ordering constraint with the respective variable-site, we also add overall $3M$ ordering constraints.
 Regarding the height, we observe that a clause gadget contributes with a height of five to the overall height of the instance.